Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Axial compensation of aberrations

 Ultrasound images (Eq.~\ref{confocal}) are computed from the corresponding reflection matrices by considering a homogeneous wave velocity model $c_0=1540$ m.s$^{-1}$ corresponding to the speed-of-sound {in the second layer}.
 The result is displayed in Figs.~\ref{figsupp_simu}G and H. As expected, the mismatch between $c(x,z)$ and $c_0$ results in a shift of the interface and target locations with respected to their true position.
 The images of the bright targets also shows the impact of an inexact wave velocity model on the spatial resolution, with bright point-like scatterers appearing as curved arches.

 On the contrary, as already shown with the phantom experiment, the wrong velocity model has not a clear impact on the speckle grain size.
-Nevertheless, a coherent RPSF can be determined for each speckle grain $\mathbf{r}_{\textrm{in}}=(x_{\textrm{in}},t)$ by computing the SVD of the de-scanned matrix (Eqs.~\ref{SVD} and \ref{PSFcoh}) over sliding spatial windows {$\mathcal{P}$} {(Methods)}.
+Nevertheless, a coherent RPSF can be determined for each speckle grain $\mathbf{r}_{\textrm{in}}=(x_{\textrm{in}},t)$ by computing the SVD of the de-scanned matrix (Eqs.~\ref{SVD} and \ref{PSFcoh}) over sliding spatial windows {$\mathcal{P}$} {(Appendix~\ref{N})}.
 An optimized wave velocity $\hat{c}(x,t)$ is determined for each spatio-temporal point $(x,t)$ by maximizing the corresponding RPSF.
 The resulting maps $\hat{c}(x,z_t)$ are displayed in Figs.~\ref{figsupp_simu}C and D for each configuration.
-They are far from the ground truth distributions displayed in Figs.~\ref{figsupp_simu}A and B. Indeed, the optimized wave velocity is not an estimator for the local speed-of-sound but for the inverse of the mean slowness ${\bar{s}(x,t)}$, averaged between the probe surface and the focusing point $(x,t)$: with $z_t(x)=\hat{c}(x,t)t/2$, the depth of the isochronous volume for each echo time $t$ and lateral position $x$.
+They are far from the ground truth distributions displayed in Figs.~\ref{figsupp_simu}A and B. Indeed, the optimized wave velocity is not an estimator for the local speed-of-sound but for the inverse of the mean slowness ${\bar{s}(x,t)}$, averaged between the probe surface and the focusing point $(x,t)$:

+with $z_t(x)=\hat{c}(x,t)t/2$, the depth of the isochronous volume for each echo time $t$ and lateral position $x$.
 Equation~\ref{integrate} is extremely simplified since it only takes into account vertical paths, thereby neglecting refraction phenomena.

-Nevertheless, a numerical inversion of Eq.~\ref{integrate} can be performed to retrieve an estimator of the local speed-of-sound $c(x,z)$ from $\hat{c}(x,t)$~\cite{jakovljevic_local_2018} (Methods).
-The resulting speed-of-sound maps are displayed in Figs.~\ref{figsupp_simu}E and F. They show a close agreement with their ground-truth counterparts (Figs.~\ref{figsupp_simu}A and B).
-Not surprisingly, the lateral invariance of the first configuration makes the estimation of $c(x,z)$ reliable, with a mean error $\delta c$ in the tissue layer of the order of 10 m.s$^{-1}$.
+Nevertheless, a numerical inversion of Eq.~\ref{integrate} can be performed to retrieve an estimator of the local speed-of-sound $c(x,z)$ from $\hat{c}(x,t)$~\cite{jakovljevic_local_2018} (Appendix~\ref{N}).
+The resulting speed-of-sound maps are displayed in Figs.~\ref{figsupp_simu}E and F.

+\corr{For a flat interface (Figs.~\ref{figsupp_simu}E), a close agreement is found with the ground-truth (Fig.~\ref{figsupp_simu}A).
+The lateral invariance of this first configuration makes the assumption leading to Eq.~\ref{integrate} actually valid.} The estimation of $c(x,z)$ \corr{is therefore} reliable, with a mean error $\delta c$ in the tissue layer of the order of 10 m.s$^{-1}$.
 The axial resolution $\delta z$ can be estimated by investigating the axial dependence of ${c}(x,z)$.
 In the present case, we find {$\delta z \sim 5$ mm}.

-Strikingly, our approach remains robust even for an oblique interface between the muscle and tissues behind.
-The estimated speed-of-sound distribution ${c}(x,z)$ (Fig.~\ref{figsupp_simu}F) is actually in good agreement with the ground truth distribution (Fig.~\ref{figsupp_simu}B).
-Nevertheless, more important fluctuations of the speed-of-sound are observed right after the interface.
-However, beyond $z=25$ mm, the mean error $\delta c$ in the deep tissue layer remains relatively weak ($\delta c \sim 10$ m/s).